Improving maternal and newborn health, Kenya

 We are strengthening the health system to deliver high quality services, and enabling women to access these services routinely.
 We do this by:

 - Strengthening health systems

 We are supporting the Bungoma County Department of Health to manage and deliver quality health services for women and newborns.
 This includes improved health planning and budgeting, and building capacity in leadership, governance and coordination at the county, sub-county and facility levels.
 We are training health care workers to provide high quality maternal and newborn health services, and to use data to drive quality improvement and decision making.
-We are strengthening systems to procure and distribute medicines and medical supplies, and improving health infrastructure through green energy solutions.
+We are strengthening systems to procure and distribute medicines and medical supplies, and improving health infrastructure through green energy, water and sanitation solutions.
 Aligned to national approaches, we are also implementing performance based financing and increasing links between service providers and communities to promote accountability.